ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 restrict its use to authenticated users.

-UDP proxies have similar properties to TCP proxies when it comes to facilitating denial of service attacks, even though TCP offers better protection in theory.
+UDP proxies have similar properties to TCP proxies when it comes to facilitating denial of service attacks.
+In theory, the stateful nature of TCP provides better protection that stateless UDP.
+However, in practice there are negligible differences when considering proxying.
 Because the CONNECT method creates a TCP connection to the target, the target has to indicate its willingness to accept TCP connections by responding with a TCP SYN-ACK before the CONNECT proxy can send it application data.
 UDP doesn't